toxicity1985/atoum-documentation/source/en/asserters/resource.inc.rst

 resource
 ********

-It's the assertion dedicated to the resources.
+It's the assertion dedicated to the ´resources <http://php.net/language.types.resource>´_.

 .. _resource-isOfType: